igeorge0902/Gateway/WildFly/WildFly_TheBookMyMovie/README.md

 RESTful API component for the Booking project
-- serving data endpoints for movies, booking, venues and admin interface
-- for getting started a fully functional wildFly installation is uploaded into the repo

 - standard JAX-RS API implementation with RestEasy provided on wildFly
 - do not use the hibernate test config, when deployed